Navigator – ACT

 Getting to and from program:

-Meet us at our National Base in Tharwa ACT from 10:00am, for a 10:30am start on Day 1.
-We offer a pick-up option from Kingston Train Station at 9:30am, and Canberra Airport at 10am for those who cannot arrange car transport to our location.
+We offer a pick-up option from Canberra (Kingston) Train Station at 9:30am, and Canberra Airport at 10am for those who cannot arrange car transport to our location.

-Your program will end at 2:00pm on Day 12.
-A certificate ceremony is held at 1:30pm on this day, and your family are welcome to attend.
-If you require public transport to get home, we offer a drop-off option from Canberra Airport at 2:30pm, and Kingston Train Station at 3:00pm.
+If you require public transport to get home, we offer a drop-off option from Canberra Airport at 2:30pm, and Canberra (Kingston) Train Station at 3:00pm.

 Come prepared and leave inspired!